 Distribute in the large flour tortillas and then top with more shredded cheese (I used a cheddar blend).
 An optional extra step is to sprinkle with hot sauce.

 First, fold the sides in.
 You can do this process over a baking sheet to keep any mess contained.

 Then, roll/fold up from the bottom, pausing at each roll to fold in the top flaps.
 See how once I’m at the top the flap at the top is only about 2 inches long?
 That’s perfect.

 Then stick it on a hot skillet for about 1-2 minutes on each side.
 You’re just looking for that light browning on each side.
 Make sure you do the flap side DOWN first, it’ll help it all stay together extra nicely.

-LET COOL COMPLETELY.
-And then wrap each homemade burrito individually in aluminum foil or plastic wrap and stick them in a freezer bag.
+After the burritos cool, wrap each homemade burrito individually in aluminum foil or plastic wrap.
+Then stick individually wrapped burritos into a large freezer bag.

 Easy.
 Yummy.
 And waaaay healthier (and more flavorful) than the frozen foods you can find at the store.
 Cheaper too!
 This homemade frozen burritos recipe is incredibly economical, and of course, totally versatile.
 Because of the filling, these ham and cheese burritos remind me of homemade ham and cheese hot pockets!
 Only healthier and better.

 These make ahead burritos are such an easy lunch and you can make several batches with different combinations to suit your mood.
 Will you try these tips and tricks for frozen burritos?
 Try out the recipe?
 Or maybe you’ll make your own.
 What will you put in your frozen burritos?
 Leave your ideas in the comments!!

 Are you going to try making this ham and cheese frozen burritos recipe?
 These homemade frozen burritos work great for an easy breakfast, lunch, snack, or dinner!